3 Signs It’s Time To Replace Your Concrete Driveway

 Long, Deep Cracks

 Cracking is a fairly common issue with most concrete driveways and can be caused due to a wide variety of different factors.
 Between the expansion and contraction of the driveway surface due to temperature fluctuations, concrete settling, or even constant exposure to harsh weather, small cracks can sometimes form, and when they do, the best option is to have them sealed.
-There are some cracks that are a bit longer and deeper, however, that can’t be sealed properly, and if you notice these starting to appear in your driveway, it might be a sign that you should start looking at replacement options.
+There are some cracks that are a bit longer and deeper, however, they can’t be sealed properly, and if you notice these starting to appear in your driveway, it might be a sign that you should start looking at replacement options.
 There isn’t an exact measurement as to what constitutes too deep or too long when it comes to driveway cracks, and will usually be up to your chosen masonry contractor as to whether or not your cracks are able to be repaired or not.
 If they aren’t able to be repaired, replacement might be your only option.

 Having areas of your concrete driveway that appear to be sinking is another sign that it might be time to start considering replacement.
-Sinking concrete is often an issue that comes about as a result of drainage issues of some kind, so it is important to ensure you have these resolve before you lay down a new surface.
+Sinking concrete is often an issue that comes about as a result of drainage issues of some kind, so it is important to ensure you have these resolved before you lay down a new surface.
 Your driveway is sloped to ensure that any water that lands on its surface is able to find its way easily down the slope and into the gutters, but if there are any cracks, potholes, or improper grading present, it could be causing this water to seep under your concrete and erode the foundation, leading to sinking areas of the surface, While there are some products that can be injected under your concrete in order to prop it back up, they are often pricey and don’t always work.
 If your concrete surface is already a bit older, replacement might be your better option from the start.

 Pitting & Potholes

 Another sign that indicates it’s time to replace your old concrete driveway is the presence of pitting or potholes.
-There are any number of things that can cause pitting and potholes to form in the surface of your concrete driveway, whether it’s the result of heavy vehicle tread, hail, and water damage, or even natural deterioration from aging.
-Whatever the case may be, pitting and potholes are serious issues for your driveway surface as they can absorb water and lead to number other issues for your driveway foundation.
+There is any number of things that can cause pitting and potholes to form in the surface of your concrete driveway, whether it’s the result of heavy vehicle tread, hail, water damage, or even natural deterioration from aging.
+Whatever the case may be, pitting and potholes are serious issues for your driveway surface as they can absorb water and lead to number of other issues for your driveway foundation.
 While pitting and potholes can be repaired, these are usually only temporary and will only buy you so much time.
 If you notice pitting or potholes forming in your concrete driveway surface, replacement is likely going to be your best option.